More

 Devy

 Devy is short for Developmental.
 This is a very advanced format of fantasy football where you really need to know your stuff.
-Devy leagues consist of drafting not only a full roster of NFL players but a full roster of college players.
+Devy leagues consist of drafting not only a full roster of NFL players but also a full roster of college players.

 DFS

-DFS stands for Daily Fantasy Sports.
 DraftKings and FanDuel are the two most popular platforms for DFS, but contests exist on a whole host of platforms, including Underdog.
 Daily fantasy leagues are fantasy football contests limited to just one week, one day, or sometimes even one game of the NFL season.

 There are numerous ways to play DFS.
 Formats vary from drafting rosters via snake draft to building a lineup based on a salary cap.
 The nature of the contest will impact strategy, but the goal is always to score as many points as possible.